 “Naschy’s sincere love of old-school horror movies is in every frame of this and all his films.
 Sadly, his reluctance to deviate from these established formulas is a drawback and a missed opportunity for the man to display his talents to their fullest.
 The soul-deadeningly-long, exposition-laden drive out to the country prepares the viewer for the narrative style and generally plodding pace of the remainder of the film.”
 The Gentlemen’s Blog to Midnite Cinema

 “While Panic Beats is one of Naschy’s best explorations into human motivation, it’s definitely not a ‘feel-good’ movie — it is an unpleasant story about unpleasant people doing unpleasant things.
 Don’t expect a happy ending!”
 Denetia Arellanes, The Mark of Naschy

 “Overall, Panic Beats is plenty entertaining.
 Part soap opera, part semi-modern day gothic horror film, it moves along at a reasonably solid pace, contains a fun performance from the leading man, and makes the most out of its sets thanks to some wonderful cinematography and eerie lighting.”
-Ian Jane, Rock!
+Rock!
 Shock!
 Pop!

 “Naschy’s follow-up (of sorts) to his Horror Rises from the Tomb is decent enough stuff, if unevenly paced.
 Some spirited gore and at least one good axe clobbering keep this boat afloat, helped also by several nods to Clouzet’s classic Diabolique as well as Naschy’s admirable direction throughout.”
 The Terror Trap

 “The nudity is better than average as a lot of Spanish senoritas get muy nude and show off their manicured bushes.
 Too bad Naschy (who also wrote and directed the flick) made the stuff that comes in between the nudity and gore so boring and predictable.”
 The Video Vacuum